CarawaysClass/carawaysclass.github.io/itse1302/itse1302-summer-syllabus.md

 ### Class Participation
 The college classroom is a place for adult men and women to meet with a common purpose of improving their intellectual and academic skills.
-This applies to both face-to-face and on-line classes.
+This applies to both face-to-face and online classes.
 When engaging your instructor and fellow students, you will be expected to treat everyone with respect and in a professional manner.
 The use of profanity, derogatory terms, and threats in any class-related forum will not be tolerated.
 If a student violates this rule, they will be asked to leave the classroom (in a face-to-face section) or their access to the class will be blocked (in an on-line section).

 The violating student will not be allowed to return to class or regain access until he or she arranges a conference with the instructor.
 It is the student’s responsibility to arrange for this conference.